jlw-m/course_ee693e_2021_fall/week_06/02_zeng.md

  {{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/week_06/images/zeng-fridgeresults.jpg" title="Impact of different environmental changes." width="300" >}}

 ### Dicussions
+Based on the FullBreathe research results, the complementarity property between the phase and the amplitude still holds when the tranceiver LoS is varied, the rooms are changed, and there was an environmental changes.
+This indicates that any of these factors is not a problem when detecting respiration measurements.
+However, several limitations are discussed on the paper.
+Since this proposal is for one subject, it is likely to not work for multiple subjects.
+But, there are possible solutions to tackle this problem, which is out of the scope of this paper.
+Another limitation is the subject orientation when detecting the measurements.
+This expirement only worked accurately when the subject is facing forward.
+One possible solutions to this problem is to add another tranceiver to the room in order so sense the person's respisrations in different angles.

 ### Questions
 (1) Can you elaborate the reason why subject location and environmental changes does not affect the complimentary of CSI phase and amplitude?

+A subject's location affects both the magnitude and phase of the dynamic component so as long as the subject is within sensing range, the magnitude will be larger than zero and detectable.
+As for the antenna displacement and room layout, they affect the distribution of the multi-paths, which change the static component.
+Both changes of static and dynamic components only affect the selection between phase and amplitude for respiration sensing but not their complementarity.

 (2) Is there any possible way to increase/improve the respiratory sensing range?

 The respiratory sensing rage is very accurate if the subject is facing in front of the tranceivers, staying still, and in the detectable sensing range.